 But Marith is become increasingly mentally unstable and their victories cannot continue forever.

-I love the red and grey against each other on this cover–reminds me a lot of the colour palette for Mark Lawrence’s Broken Empire covers.
+I love the red and grey against each other on the cover for The House of Sacrifice–reminds me a lot of the colour palette for Mark Lawrence’s Broken Empire covers.

 Now, let’s get to the meat of this post.
 The really fun bit.